Revolutionize your online store:

 In the first quarter of 2022, Statista found that mobile website usage accounted for 58.99% of website usage worldwide.
 Clearly, having omnichannel capabilities is vital for today’s merchants.

 But traditional eCommerce makes it hard to take advantage of this.
 Managing multiple channels with legacy platforms becomes complicated very quickly.
-You may have to continually replicate your entire content library to build omnichannel experiences.
+You may have to replicate your entire content library to build omnichannel experiences continually.

 Headless commerce platforms, on the other hand, scaffold omnichannel experiences.
 You can integrate any channels (mobile, IoT, wearable devices, etc.) into one place without replicating content.
 That means you can reach more consumers with your products faster.